 COVID-19 Paid Sick Leave

-See the B.C.
-Government press release for full details.
+Visit the B.C.
+Government website for full details.

 Short-Term Paid Sick Leave

 The short-term paid sick leave will bridge the gap for workers between when they first feel sick and when they can access the federal Canada Recovery Sickness Benefit.

 The amendments to the Employment Standards Act (ESA) require employers to pay sick workers their regular wages.
 Workers can now take three days of paid sick leave if they need to stay home because of COVID-19.

 Employers can then apply for reimbursement up to $200 per day, to a maximum of three days per worker.
 Any employer whose workers are covered under the ESA but does not currently provide paid sick leave benefits to its employees will be eligible.

 This program will remain in place until December 31, 2021.

 Effective May 20, 2021, workers can take up to three paid sick days if they need to stay home due to COVID-19.
 A doctor’s note is not required to take a COVID-19 sick day.